jpohjolainen/atom-hiera-eyaml/README.md

 ## Usage

+You can encrypt or decrypt selected text with hiera-eyaml using keymaps `Ctrl-Alt-E` or `Ctrl-Alt-D`.
+Keys are searched from `keys` directory under Git repository root, project directory or directory the edited file is.

 You can create keys using Command Pallette and find `Hiera Eyaml: Create Keys`.
-It will then ask a directory where it will create directory `keys` and the public and private keys.
+You are asked the directory where `keys/` will be created with public and private keys.

 ### Hiera-eyaml keymaps
 >- `Ctrl-Alt-E` to encrypt selection